TrellixVulnTeam/swahilipython_SCMU/Doc/library/site.rst

 .. index::
    pair: site-packages; directory

-It starts by constructing up to four directories from a head and a tail part.
+It starts by constructing up to four directories kutoka a head and a tail part.
 For the head part, it uses ``sys.prefix`` and ``sys.exec_prefix``; empty heads are skipped.
 For the tail part, it uses the empty string and then :file:`lib/site-packages` (on Windows) or